NiallGF/First-data-project/README.md

 **Practise File**

 This file is my first data science project.
+This project is currently a work in progress, and I will be using my skills gained at University to complete the final stakes of the project.

 The data set used was sourced from Kaggle, and contains data regarding house sales.